iterative/dvc.org/static/docs/command-reference/run.md

 [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) (i.e. it
 must produce the same results given the same inputs/dependencies).

-Have in mind what brings entropy to your command (e.g. random generators, seeds, hardware, etc.).
+Have in mind what brings entropy to your command (e.g. random generators, time, hardware, etc.) and try to minize it (e.g. fix seeds).

 ## Options